 If you plan on coming to the auditions with more than 15 people in your act, we can help make sure you have all the paperwork you need to make your audition day go a lot smoother.
 Please fill out the Large Group Form and we will be in touch before your audition day to help you prepare.

 Our auditions are open to the public and are "first-come/first-serve" and you will be seen in the order you arrive.
 Typically we are open by 8 am and continues until 7 pm each day, however check the city page for where you are auditioning for hours in that city because the hours can change based on the venue.
 If you miss the arrival time you picked, no worries.
 Just come when you can.

-If you registered with us online, and want to change your day or time, you can just sign into the contestant zone using your email and password, then make your changes.
+If you registered with us online, and want to change your day or time, you can just sign into your performer profile using your email and password, then make your changes.

 If you are having problems you can just email us at auditions@AGTauditions.com.
-If you can give us your name, the email address you used to register, and if possible the Applicant Number (or Applicant ID) which you received when you registering to the system, and we'll take care of you.
+If you can give us your name, the email address you used to register, and the Applicant Number (or Applicant ID) which you received when you registering to the system, and we'll take care of you.

 Yes.
 You can audition as a group and also as a solo act.
 You can also audition in two different groups.
 We don't care.